ALBERT (OR ALBRECHT) SCHENCK (1828-1901)

 For many years, I could not tell from the City of Écouen website, the name of the work or exactly where the work was in Écouen or indeed, come to think of it, whether the work was in fact owned by the City of Écouen at all.
 And then, I could not find the image on their website any more.

-But, the City of Écouen has changed its website & the painting is again visible - on this page.
-And the work is now identified as being 'L'Échir', a long lost Schenck work to the webmaster.
+But, the City of Écouen changed its website & the painting became again visible - on this page, only to be today, in Sep.
+2021, gone again.
+When that page was operative, the painting was identified as being 'L'Échir', a Schenck work long lost to the webmaster.
+It would seem that today the City of City of Écouen names the work 'La Rafale' (the gust).

 Le tableau appelé L’ECHIR est effectivement exposé à l’Hôtel de ville de notre cité.
 Ce grand tableau est un don d’A. SCHENCK ou de ses descendants à notre commune.